LearnersGuild/partners/Mission Statement.md

 ## Our Purpose is for everyone to have access to a world class learning community that will unleash their potential, bring them closer to themselves and each other, and provide them the opportunity of a dignified livelihood.

+Clicking this number[^fn-sample_footnote] will lead you to a footnote.

 ## Mission Statement

 The Learners Guild’s mission is to provide the opportunity for anyone who has the will and capacity to become a professional software developer to be able to do so.